liquibase/liquibase-databricks/README.md

 2. MERGE
 3. RESTORE VERSION AS OF
 4. ANALYZE TABLE - Code Complete - Cody Davis
-5. SET TBL PROPERTIES - In Progress - Cody Davis (Defaults are in createTable change type with min required table props to support Liquibase)
+5. SET TBL PROPERTIES - (Defaults are in createTable change type with min required table props to support Liquibase)
 6. CLONE
-7. BLOOM FILTERS
+7. BLOOM FILTERS - Maybe do not support, CLUSTER BY should be the primary indexing mechanism long term
 8. OPTIMIZE / ZORDER - Code Complete - No Test Yet - Cody Davis
 9. VACUUM - Code Complete - No Test Yet - Cody Davis
 10. SYNC IDENTITY
 11. VOLUMES
 12. GRANT / REVOKE statements
+13. CLUSTER BY - Similar to Indexes, important to support as a create table / alter table set of change types (params in createTable change), addClusterKey new change type to ALTER TABle